Great Smoky Mountains Wedding Venue - Intimate & Romantic

 The Magnolia wedding venue in the Great Smoky Mountains.

 The Magnolia sits on top of a mountain and has an absolutely stunning view!
 It can host up to 100 guests, and has both an indoor and outdoor area, and a lovely bridal suite!
 If you’re looking for a dreamy location to get married, consider this venue!
-This particular wedding was in the spring, May to be exact, but June, September and October are also beautiful months to be in the mountains!
+This particular wedding was in the spring, early May to be specific, but June, September and October are also beautiful months to be in the mountains!
 Looking for a photographer - click to learn about my photo and video packages!

 Tips for planning your Smoky Mountains wedding: